 How the brain changes during aging, is highly heterogeneous due to genetic, environmental, emotional and other factors, such as the influence of hormones.
 Glucocorticoid hormones are important regulators of neural stem/precursor cell (NSPC) proliferation.
 These stem/precursor cells are involved in maintaining neural plasticity.
 Glucocorticoid hormones are released in pulses, generating circadian oscillations.
 With their study Marijn Schouten, Pascal Bielefeld, Paul Lucassen, Carlos Fitzsimons and colleagues show that glucocorticoid hormones oscillations are associated with preserving a specific NSPC cell population in the dentate gyrus brain area.
 This suggests a novel mechanism that controls the maintenance of NSPC in the aging brain and presenting a possible source of neuroplasticity reserve that could be exploited to sustain hippocampus-dependent cognitive functions throughout life.

-Read the article :Circadian glucocorticoid oscillations preserve a population of adult hippocampal neural stem cells in the aging braiby Schouten M, Bielefeld P, Fitzsimons CP et al. in Molecular Psychiatry of 25 July 2020.
+Read the article in Molecular Psychiatry 'Circadian glucocorticoid oscillations preserve a population of adult hippocampal neural stem cells in the aging brain'.

 Or visit the website of the Fitzsimons lab.